eyupbarlas/Buy-Alert-Bot-with-Flask-Tradingview-Telegram/README.md

 # Buy Alert Bot by Bzzman
-## Architecture

 ## About Project
   ***Work in progress.*** This bot sends notifications to your Telegram to buy the coins you want.
 You need a Tradingview account to handle the webhooks.
 You can pick any indicator and change the settings as you wish.
 I chose an open source indicator("StochasticRSI & RSI & MACD") from Crypto_Adhyeta.
 This bot detects the alert, sends you "Buy" notifications via Telegram.
-This project is a simple version of my [latest project](https://github.com/eyupbarlas/Crypto-Trading-Bot-with-Tradingview-Binance-Heroku-and-Telegram)
+This project is a simple version of my [latest project](https://github.com/eyupbarlas/Crypto-Trading-Bot-with-Tradingview-Binance-Heroku-and-Telegram).
+Feel free the check out!

 ## Features
 * Real time data from Tradingview using webhooks